JMDKC/jmdkc.github.io/_posts/2019-03-24-ghirri-paume.md

 ![](/Assets/ghirri-paume-2.jpg)

 Here’s a typical example: *Modena 1973*, shot in Ghirri’s hometown.
 Again, we have careful cropping, and intersecting lines, from the shadow of the building in the foreground, to the curb, to the perfectly perpendicular advertising sign - *elf*.
-But isn’t there something ineffably strange about those finicky, pyramidal stacks of Elf petrol tins?
+But isn’t there something ineffably strange about those just-so triangular stacks of Elf petrol tins?
 Don’t they seem like they could be blown over, on a less sunny, still day than Ghirri chose to portray?

 I first encountered Ghirri in [a great show at M&L Fine Arts in London](http://www.mlfineart.com/portfolio/homage-to-luigi-ghirri/), a couple of years ago.
 And coming across him again was like re-encountering an old friend.
 A well-off, quiet, calm friend with a tantalizing secret.
 One he’ll never share.